 An example of a

-- Score by points, 1st place received 100 points, 2nd receives 95 points, etc. The overall competitors with the highest point wins.
+Score by points, 1st place received 100 points, 2nd receives 95 points, etc. The overall competitors with the highest point wins.
+The point breakdown can be found on the event workout page.

-- DNF = Did Not Finish, this will indicate an athlete missed the workout, was injured, but will continue in the competition.
+DNF = Did Not Finish, this will indicate an athlete missed the workout, was injured or didn't meet the minimum work requirement of the workout, but will continue in the competition.
 A DNF results in 0 points for the designated workout.
 They are still in contention, however are at a great disadvantage.

 The leaderboard is refreshed as soon as a score is posted.
 The event organizer determines when to actually post the scores.